 We tested speed using Dareboost, GTMetrix and Pingdom, and Hostinger had decent results across the board.
 It received a C rating (around 70 percent) from all three tests.
 Though that’s not too impressive, there are a lot of factors that play into how fast your page loads, not all of which are on the shoulders of the web host.

-Though our results were middle-of-the-road, the reasons for them were based on optimizations to our website.
+Though our results weren’t up to our fastest web hosting standards, the reasons for them were based on optimizations to our website.
 For example, every tool suggested reducing image size to bring the amount of data that needs to be transferred down.

 With careful planning and strategic optimization, Hostinger can be fast.
 Out of the box, it may not be the quickest option, but that’s normally the case.
 The last time we tested Hostinger, it had mediocre results, but this round of testing was impressive, if not the best we’ve seen.